oroinc/documentation/admin_guide/integrations/dotmailer_integration_settings.rst

   "**Data Fields Sync Interval**", "This interval is used to update data fields from dotmailer.
 By default, the number is set to 1 day."

-Complete information on how to configure dotmailer integration on the dotmailer side can be found in the :ref:`Dotmailer Configuration <user-guide-dotmailer-configuration>` guide.
+Complete information on how to configure dotmailer integration on the dotmailer side can be found in the :ref:`dotmailer Configuration <user-guide-dotmailer-configuration>` guide.

 Related Articles
 ----------------

-- :ref:`Dotmailer Overview <user-guide-dotmailer-overview>`
+- :ref:`dotmailer Overview <user-guide-dotmailer-overview>`
-- :ref:`Dotmailer Configuration <user-guide-dotmailer-configuration>`
+- :ref:`dotmailer Configuration <user-guide-dotmailer-configuration>`
-- :ref:`Manage Dotmailer Data Fields and Mappings <user-guide-dotmailer-data-fields>`
+- :ref:`Manage dotmailer Data Fields and Mappings <user-guide-dotmailer-data-fields>`
-- :ref:`Dotmailer Single Sign-on <user-guide-dotmailer-single-sign-on>`
+- :ref:`dotmailer Single Sign-on <user-guide-dotmailer-single-sign-on>`
-- :ref:`Sending Email Campaign via Dotmailer <user-guide-dotmailer-campaign>`
+- :ref:`Sending Email Campaign via dotmailer <user-guide-dotmailer-campaign>`